Announcing the BKRBUDO Hand-Carved Inkan

 The first evidence of writing in Japan is an Inkan dating from AD 57, made of solid gold given to the ruler of Nakoku by Emperor Guangwu of Han, called the “King of Na gold seal”.
 At first, only the Emperor and his most trusted vassals held Inkan, as they were a symbol of the Emperor’s authority.
-Noble people began using their own personal Inkan after 750, and samurai began using them sometime during the Feudal Period.
+Noble people began using their own personal Inkan after 750 CE, and samurai began using them sometime during the Feudal Period.
 Samurai were permitted exclusive use of red ink.

 Throughout Japan, rules governing jitsuin and Inkan design are so stringent and each design so unique that the vast majority of people entrust the creation of theirs to a professional, paying upwards of $150 to $200 USD, and using it for decades.